 The Life and Times of Juniper Lee: In the episode "Te Xuan Me", Juniper prevented a thief from stealing dragon eggs.
 The thief then tried to get back in time to change this by using a secret time portal guarded at a clocktower where Juniper and her classmates went for a field trip.
 The portal was kept by time wraiths who captured Juniper and her classmates and reformed Earth without them.
 In the alternative timeline, Ray Ray was the Te Xuan Ze; Dennis behaved like the mainstream Ray Ray; and Monroe said Ray Ray accepted the Te Xuan Ze role better than anybody else he ever met.
 Ray Ray and the thief were the only people to remember the original timeline.
 Despite Monroe's protests, Ray Ray rescued everyone.

-One episode of the Men in BlackAnimated Adaptation dealt with a crazed alien enthusiast finding a way to time-travel and going back to send the founding members of the eponymous organization to a dimensional limbo.
+One episode of the Men In BlackAnimated Adaptation dealt with a crazed alien enthusiast finding a way to time-travel and going back to send the founding members of the eponymous organization to a dimensional limbo.
 A photo displaying the meeting between the founders and a group of aliens has each human disappearing one by one, and everyone instantly forgets them except Jay, who's gained Ripple-Effect-Proof Memory via some Alien Phlebotinum which is also slowly killing him.
+Additionally, all the founders' contributions disappear as well, such as all the medical devices invented by Agent D. By the time only K is left, MiB is reduced to a tiny organization operating out of the back of a store.
 Jay manages to undo everything, including his own Phlebotinum exposure.

 In Tripping the Rift, Chode and Gus travel to the beginning of time to witness the creation of the universe, and accidentally kill God, Retgonning his influence from the universe.
 Upon returning to their own time, Hilarity Ensues.